Van der Waals-London interaction of atoms with pseudo-relativistic kinetic energy: Introduction

 Although $\mu^\alpha$ is an eigenvalue of $\tilde H_\beta$ the value $a_1(\beta)$ is well-defined since $f_2\phi$ is orthogonal to the corresponding eigenspace, see Lemma~\ref{lem_app_03A}.
 We define $\tilde{\mathcal{V}}_\beta^\alpha\subset \tilde{\mathcal{W}}_\beta^\alpha$ as the subspace of all $\phi$ such that $\Vert (\tilde H_\beta-\mu^\alpha)^{-\frac{1}{2}}f_2\phi\Vert^2=a_1(\beta)$ and

 Similarly, Lemma~\ref{lem_app_03A} ensures that also $a_2(\beta)$ is well-defined.
 Due to permutational symmetry, for any $\beta_1,\beta_2\in \Da$ we have $a_1(\beta_1)=a_1(\beta_2)$ and $a_2(\beta_1)=a_2(\beta_2)$.
 Hence we omit the argument $\beta$ in the definition and write $a_1$ and $a_2$ throughout the paper.
-For diatomic molecules our main result is \begin{theorem}[Van der Waals interaction for diatomic molecules] Let $\alpha$ be an irreducible representation of $S_N$ corresponding to a Young pattern with at most two columns and let the following conditions hold:
+For diatomic molecules our main result is \begin{theorem}[van der Waals--London interaction for diatomic molecules] Assume that $Z_le^2\leq \frac{2}{\pi},$ for all nuclear charges when the kinetic energy of the electrons is taken to be pseudo--relativistic.
+Let $\alpha$ be an irreducible representation of $S_N$ corresponding to a Young pattern with at most two columns and assume that

 1) For all $\beta\in\mathcal{D}_N^2\setminus\Da$

 2) For each $\beta \in \Da$ and each irreducible representation $\alpha^*_\beta$ of the group $S_\beta$ with $\alpha^*_\beta\prec \alpha$ such that $P^{\alpha^*_\beta}\tilde{\mathcal{W}}_\beta^{\alpha}\neq \emptyset$,